reinanan/reinanan/README.md

 im most of the time with my friends ok

-uhh i dont really like too woke people (when they have too many labels) but theres exceptions

 i will think less of you if your interests are weird (imo)

 when im with someone ask me first (in whisper) before c+h thanks ok